shippingport/intune-remediations/README.md

 ]
 ```
 Then add the remediation using the files provided.
 Set *Run this script using the logged-on credentials* to Yes/True.

+### Remove Java
+Uninstalls all Java programs from the target computers.